 - Western tanager

-While these birds will readily come to bird feeders for fruit, other thrushes, sparrows, tits, woodpeckers and towhees will also eat fruit.
-In tropical climates, hornbills, toucans, cassowaries and parrots also have a fruit-based diet.
+While these birds will readily come to bird feeders for fruit, other thrushes, sparrows, tits, woodpeckers, warblers, and towhees will also eat fruit to some extent.
+In tropical climates, hornbills, toucans, cassowaries, and parrots also have a fruit-based diet.

 Attracting Birds With Fruit